by Robert Wilkinson

 Besides the not-so-odd quartet of musicians listed below, June 24 is also the birthday of the great journalist, short story writer, and satirist Ambrose Bierce.
 Time for some dry humor!!

-If you don't know who he was, prepare for a journey through some great quotes.
-Quite a few are sardonic, cynical, and blunt skewerings of social conventions and pretentions which just might make you laugh out loud!
+If you don't know who Ambrose Bierce (June 24, 1842 - assumed to have died sometime after December 26, 1913) was, prepare for a journey through some great quotes.
+Quite a few are sardonic, cynical, and a blunt skewering of social conventions and pretensions which just might make you laugh out loud!

 A contemporary of Mark Twain's, his life was bookended by the American Civil War and the Mexican Revolution.
 He is most famous for his "The Devil's Dictionary" as well as a host of other essays, articles, and short stories displaying his biting social criticisms.
 Among the most well known of his works is "An Occurrence At Owl Creek Bridge."
 In 1962 this was made into a short in France that won the Academy Award for best short film in 1963, and was used in the last season of the original "Twilight Zone."